aliyun/Resource-Orchestration-Service-Cloud-Development-Kit/multiple-languages/js/alicloud-ros-cdk-cli-1.0.11/lib/init-templates/app/java/README.md

-# Welcome to your CDK JavaScript project!
+# Welcome to your CDK Java project!

-This is a blank project for JavaScript development with CDK.
+This is a blank project for Java development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-The build step is not required when using JavaScript.
+It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.

 ## Useful commands

-* `npm run test`          perform the jest unit tests
+* `mvn compile`           Compile project first if any changed
+* `ros-cdk list`          List stacks in an application
 * `ros-cdk list-stacks`   List all stacks
-* `ros-cdk list`          List stacks in an application
 * `ros-cdk deploy`        deploy this stack to your default ros account/region
 * `ros-cdk event`         Get resource events within the resource stack
 * `ros-cdk output`        Get the output information of resource stack